AntoineThebaud/poc-perses-dac/README.md

 /!\ some manual changes were done here too, but should be backported to the Perses repo at some point.

+## 4. Add the dashboard builder utilities

+To make the development of Perses dashboards as code easier, you can copy the [`./cue.mod/usr/github.com/perses/perses/dac`](./cue.mod/usr/github.com/perses/perses/dac) folder from this repo & paste it in the same place in yours to get some useful utilities.

 # Develop

-Create your panels, dashboards etc.. based on the example provided in this repo.
+Create your panels, dashboards etc.. based on the examples provided in this repo.

-With the provided example, in order to validate & build the final output of all the dashboards, you should run:
+With the provided examples, in order to validate & build the final output of all the dashboards, you should run:
 ```
 cue eval dashboards/* --out yaml
 ```

+# Contribute

 The end result of the CUE definitions available in this repo can be visualized with the `output.yaml` file: